strongh/telemetry/README.md

 https://strong.shinyapps.io/motion_example/

 on a mobile device should give a silly preview of the motion input.
-The accelerometer data is sent to the server, which plots it somehow.
+The accelerometer data is sent to the server, which plots it in a useless way.

 ## Installation